 All internships are geared at developing your leadership and role model skills, allowing you to develop a variety of key soft and hard skills that will put you a step ahead the rest of the pack.
 GVI have been running community development, education, and conservation projects since 1997 and our highly experienced field staff will help you gain and improve vital skill sets to improve your future job prospects.
 GVI secures placements for participants on site and the training you receive before hand prepares you for this phase of the programme.

 This is the first phase of the project where you should expect working days to be long and starting early in the morning.
-Depending on weather conditions, we aim for everyone to have 1 or 2 dives/snorkels each day, 5 days a week, during which you will conduct underwater surveys after completion of your training.
+Depending on weather conditions, we aim for everyone to get into the water everyday to dive or snorkel but this is also dependent on the needs of our partners as there are conservation measures in place which will not require you to dive 5 days a week.
 During this time you will be trained up to Rescue diver level and contribute to marine conservation efforts by monitoring and gathering data of the reef within the biosphere reserve.

 On other days, you should expect to be involved in additional projects and activities, including training sessions, beach cleans, marine debris surveys, environmental education sessions at the local community depending on local and project needs at the time.
-The days are rounded off with an evening debrief, followed by dinner and time to relax, take in the beautiful sunset and share stories.
+The days are rounded off with an evening debrief, followed by dinner and time to relax and share stories.

 You will be spending the majority of your time on this internship in the water, scuba diving, so you need to be qualified to at least PADI Open Water, or equivalent before you start the internship.
 You will need one logged night dive before your Divemaster certification can be processed.
 Due to the restrictions of diving within a protected reserve we are unable to conduct night dives on base.
 You can arrange your night dive before arrival or even in Playa Del Carmen or Cozumel during one of your weekends off.

-Your work placement will be conducted at our Pez Maya base.
+Your work placement will be conducted at our Akumal base.
 During this time you will complete your PADI Divemaster certification whilst continuing to collect data on the health of the Mesoamerican Barrier Reef.

 You will take on increased responsibilities and gain the knowledge and ability to conduct your own Coral Watch surveys from start to finish, including data entry.
 You will gain a working knowledge of Project AWARE and how you can collect data for them.
 You will also have the option of helping to arrange fundraising events for them.
 You will be shown how to service dive equipment, compressors and boat engines under the supervision of our dedicated maintenance officers.